Symposium 5: Consumer and Community Involvement in Hypertension and Pharmacology Research

 Digital Therapeutics and Care, The Australian e-Health Research Centre, CSIRO

-Meaningful engagement to develop culturally relevant digital health interventions with Aboriginal and Torres Strait Islander people
+Meaningful engagement to develop culturally relevant health interventions with Aboriginal and Torres Strait Islander people

 Biography